RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/files/hyper-v-kvm-to-oci-native.md

 - **Adopt a phased migration approach** – Start with lower-priority or non-production workloads to validate tooling, processes, and network designs.
 Use early phases as learning cycles before addressing mission-critical systems.

 - **Plan for IP remapping** – Document all IP addresses, DNS records, and firewall rules that will need updating.
-Create a comprehensive IP mapping table before migration begins.
+Create a comprehensive IP mapping table and security group mapping before migration begins.

-- **Validate bandwidth and connectivity** – Confirm that FastConnect or VPN capacity can handle large-scale data transfers without impacting production traffic.
-Monitor latency, throughput, and error rates throughout the migration.

-- **Establish rollback procedures** – Define clear fallback and recovery scenarios in case of migration failure.
-Document rollback steps and ensure that teams are trained to execute them under time pressure.

-- **Implement robust testing** – Conduct end-to-end validation of application behavior, security controls, and performance benchmarks in the target environment before go-live.
-Include functional, load, and failover testing.

-- **Engage stakeholders early** – Involve application owners, database administrators, network and security teams during the planning stage.
-Align technical decisions with business objectives, compliance requirements, and service-level agreements (SLAs).

-- **Maintain comprehensive documentation** – Capture migration plans, cutover runbooks, rollback steps, and lessons learned to ensure repeatability and knowledge transfer across teams.

-- **Use automation where possible** – Leverage orchestration and migration tooling (e.g., RackWare workflows) to reduce manual effort and minimize human error.

-- **Plan for post-migration optimization** – After workloads are stable in OCI, review performance, right-size compute shapes, and integrate with OCI's managed services (e.g., monitoring, security, backup, databases) to maximize efficiency and cost savings.

-- **Prioritize security and compliance** – Ensure IAM policies, network security lists, encryption settings, and audit configurations are validated before workloads are exposed to production use.

 - **Leverage OCI-native services** – Take advantage of OCI's managed services such as Autonomous Database, Object Storage, and monitoring services to modernize applications post-migration.